 The Star of Bethlehem and the Magi 3 BC – 2 BC

 On September 15th, 3 BC (Stellarium.org), Jupiter came into conjunction with Regulus, the star of kingship, the brightest star in the constellation Leo the Lion.
 Leo was the constellation of kings, and it was associated with the Lion of Judah.
 Just a month earlier, August 12, 3 BC (Stellarium.org) Jupiter and Venus had almost seemed to touch each other in another close conjunction, also in Leo.

-June 17, 2 BC (Stellarium.org) , Jupiter and Venus, the two brightest objects in the night sky except for the moon, came so close that their disks appeared to touch.
+June 17, 2 BC (Stellarium.org), Jupiter and Venus, the two brightest objects in the night sky except for the moon, came so close that their disks appeared to touch.
 This exceptionally rare event could not have been missed by observers such as the Wise Men.
-This could have been the unique shaped and unusually bright “star” that triggered the upcoming journey to Jerusalem.
+This could have been the event that confirmed the previous series of celestial events and triggered the upcoming journey to Jerusalem.
 According to Stellarium, Jupiter would not have been visible at night much longer after the end of June until it was viewable once again in August, 2 months later, at nightfall after passing behind the sun.
 With an estimated trip of 750 miles between Babylon and Jerusalem, the time it would have taken to travel could be estimated at 2-3 months depending on the route around the desert, weather delays, rest periods, etc. I estimate that the Wise Men would have spent part of the Summer preparing for the journey and started sometime in October or early November for an arrival at the end of December, 2 BC.

 Jan 6, 1 BC – Magi find Jesus who is ~ 3 months old.